Checkmarx/2ms/README.md

 The `--validate` flag will check the validity of the secrets found.
 For example, if it is a Github token, it will check if the token is valid by making a request to the Github API.
 We will use the less intrusive method to check the validity of the secret.

+The list of services that support the Validity Check feature can be found in the [List of Rules](docs/list-of-rules.md) document.

 The result of the validation can be:

 - `valid` - The secret is valid